Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager: Abstract

 \section{Abstract}

-The Cadmium Zinc Telluride (CZT) Imager on-board \A\, consists of pixelated CZT detectors, which are triggered by individual photons bombarding them, and records each such trigger separately as an individual `event' with information about its time, detector co-ordinates, and channel, which scales with the energy of the photon.
-This makes it prone to detect not only photons from astrophysical sources of interest, but also to a number of other events.
-Preliminary analysis of the CZTI data already revealed the presence of cosmic rays.
-In this work, it is shown that in addition, it is also bombarded with higher energy cosmic rays, which produce signatures previously seen in the PICsIT detector on-board INTEGRAL.
-An algorithm to automatically detect them is presented.
-It is optimized to not eliminate known `double-events', which are astrophysical produced photons and their Compton-scattered counterparts used for measuring polarization of astrophysical sources.
-The robustness of the algorithm is highlighted by using examples of Gamma Ray Bursts as target sources.
-The importance of using such an algorithm is highlighted for the detection of short Gamma Ray Bursts.
+The Cadmium Zinc Telluride (CZT) Imager onboard \A\, consists of pixelated CZT detectors, which are sensitive to hard X-rays above 20 keV.
+The individual pixels are triggered by ionising events occurring in them, and the detectors operate in a self-triggered mode, recording each event separately with information about its time of incidence, detector co-ordinates, and channel that scales with the amount of ionisation.
+The detectors are sensitive not only to photons from astrophysical sources of interest, but also prone to a number of other events like background X-rays, cosmic rays, and noise in detectors or the electronics.
+In this work a detailed analysis of the effect of cosmic rays on the detectors is made and it is found that cosmic rays can trigger multiple events which are closely packed in time (called `bunches').
+Higher energy cosmic rays, however, can also generate delayed emissions, a signature previously seen in the PICsIT detector on-board INTEGRAL.
+An algorithm to automatically detect them based on their spatial clustering properties is presented.
+Residual noise events are examined using examples of Gamma Ray Bursts as target sources.